davidwl/AppLaunchpad/docs/navigation-advanced.md

 ![Profile](assets/profile.jpg)

 The profile is a drop-down list in the top navigation that allows you to override the logout item content if authorization is already configured.
-You can also add links to Luigi navigation nodes.
+You can also add links to AppLaunchpad navigation nodes.

 You can configure the profile element in the top navigation by adding the **profile** property to the navigation object in the configuration file.
 Find all the parameters which you can use to configure a profile [here](navigation-parameters-reference.md#profile).